H2OKing89/shelfr/docs/cli/AUDIT_VERIFICATION.md

 ### Files Modified

-- `src/mamfast/cli_argparse.py`
+- `src/Shelfr/cli_argparse.py`

 ### Deprecation Status

 - ✅ Deprecation banner shows when argparse is imported: `"cli_argparse is deprecated and will be removed in v2.0"`
 - ✅ Deprecation warning in main() entry point: `"⚠️ This argparse CLI is deprecated.
-Use 'mamfast' instead."`
+Use 'Shelfr' instead."`
 - ✅ Timeline documented: v2.0
 - ✅ Tests marked with deprecation docstrings
 - ✅ All functionality preserved (calls same handlers as Typer)